aromanro/ElectricField/README.md

 PrecisionTimer is a class that I used to measure some execution times.
 Not currently used in the program, it might be useful in some other projects, too.

 Vector2D<T> - It's very similar with the Vector3D<T> class from the SolarSystem project, in fact I took it from there and changed it to be 2D, eliminating some code in the process.
-Obviously implements a vector in 2D, the case of the current program.
+Obviously implements a vector in 2D, the current program is dealing with 2D ones.

 ComputationThread - The base class for a field line computation thread.
 There is not much to it, Start() starts it.